suobset/skushagra/docs/tech-config.md

 ## Virtualization, Containerization, Sim/Emulation

-Does not fit in a pre-defined category but equally important.

-* [Wireshark](https://www.wireshark.org/): Packet tracer and network protocol analyzer, used for analyzing networks.
-GPLv3'd at that :D
 * [GNS3](https://www.gns3.com/): Network systems virtualizing software.
 Libre software as well, works best on Linux with a minimum of 16GB RAM and on an x86 Architecture.
 * [Virtualbox](https://www.virtualbox.org/): Virtualization Software.
 New project that will quickly get a file system spread?
 Just put it in a VM :)
 * [Docker](https://www.docker.com/): Containerization Software to ensure similar debugging and execution experiences everywhere.
 Super useful when dealing with low-level code to ensure OS consistencies, or high-level code to plug-and-play different components.